One of the most beautiful and spiritually uplifting areas on this planet happens to be right here in my home state of California.

 Here’s How To Get A Half Dome Permit

 I have had a lot of people come to me asking for help applying for Half Dome permits.
 Half Dome permits are offered through a lottery every March 1-31.
-The lottery means that it is randomly chosen who is granted a permit and who is denied.
+The lottery means that the park chooses, at random, who is granted a permit and who is denied.
 Even though the formal lottery is currently closed, there is still a way to get permits!
 Here is a step-by-step guide to applying for permits during open cable season (late May through mid-October).

 - You can only book Half Dome Permits 2 days in advance.
 For example, if I want to hike Half Dome on July 31st, I can apply online at earliest July 29th between midnight and 1pm, and at latest July 30th between midnight and 1pm.